Bharat9848/notes/machineLearning.md

  - **Stratification**
  - **Classification ML model Assumption** For classification problem GNB make certain assumptions if those assumptions are met, we’d prefer GNB and we’d probably see it perform better classification.
 If those assumptions arenot met, we can fall back to SVC.
 From a certain perspective, SVCs make the fewest assumptions of these three models (the DA methods, logistic regression, and SVCs), sothey are the most flexible.
 However, that means that the other methods may do better when the assumptions are met.
  - **Classification model complexity** As we move from SVCs to logistic regression to DA, we move from (1) minimal assumptions about the data to (2) a primitive data model that relates features and targets to (3) varying degrees of assumptions about how the features are distributed, their relationships to the target, and the base rates of the targets.
 Logistic regression attempts to capture the relationship between the inputs and the output.
 In particular, it captures the probability of the output given what we know about the inputs.
 However, it ignores any self-contained information from the target class.
 For example, it would ignore knowledge from the data that a particular disease is very, very rare.
 In contrast, the discriminant analysis methods model both a relationship between inputs and outputs and the base probabilities of the outputs.
 In particular, they capture the probability of the inputs given what we know about an output and (2) stand-alone information about the output.
- - **Approximate nearest neighbor**: stores the similar vector data near to each other.

 ## Score
  - **Accuracy** how often our prediction is correct compared to reality